benphelps/Phelt/README.md

 # Phelt

-Phelt is a small and versitile scripting language, based on Lox, as described in the [Crafting Interpreters](https://craftinginterpreters.com/) book.
+Phelt is a small and versatile scripting language.
+It's based on Lox, as described in the second part of [Crafting Interpreters](https://craftinginterpreters.com/), with many additions and changes.

 # Features